 While OHSU is able to draw upon the best of the academic and medical communities, the hospital also has close partnerships with local and national institutions.
 These resources allow the hospital to bring unrivaled cancer care and treatment to the entire region, including many rural communities.

-Disclaimer: OHSU Knight Cancer Institute has no professional affiliation with Asbestos.com.
+Disclaimer: Dr. OHSU Knight Cancer Institute has no professional affiliation with Asbestos.com.

 Share this article

 - Retrieved from: http://www.ohsu.edu/xd/about/news_events/news/upload/CI-information.pdf

 - Retrieved from: http://www.ohsu.edu/xd/research/about/index.cfm